Signed in as:

 You can steal any opponent’s stack if your card completes it.

-Wild Cards cannot be used to steal, AND any stack that includes a Wild Card cannot be stolen.
+WILD Cards cannot be used to steal, AND any stack that includes a Wild Card cannot be stolen.
 This is important to know as runs which include a WILD are safe from stealing.
 Use this to your advantage!

 Use this mechanic to control what happens next!